 To understand the true connection between the neck and migraines, we need to look closer at the structures of the upper cervical spine.
 When these bones become misaligned, they can do far more than cause neck pain.
 Here are a few reasons why:

-- Supporting Proper Fluid Flow – The upper cervical spine supports both blood and cerebrospinal fluid flow.
+The upper cervical spine supports both blood and cerebrospinal fluid flow.
 When the atlas (top bone in the neck) becomes misaligned, this can inhibit the proper drainage of cerebrospinal fluid, thereby leading to increased intracranial pressure as this vital fluid pools in the head.
 That can contribute to migraines.
 So can a lack of sufficient blood and oxygen.
 Since the cervical spine facilitates blood flow to the brain by means of the vertebral foramen, any inhibition caused by a misalignment in the neck can also lead to migraines.

-- Supporting Brainstem Function – The atlas surrounds and protects the vital area where the brainstem meets the spinal cord.
+The atlas surrounds and protects the vital area where the brainstem meets the spinal cord.
 As a result, even a very tiny misalignment can affect brainstem function.
 Since researchers have connected issues with brainstem function to migraines, this can certainly be a factor.

-- Balancing the Head and Providing Range of Motion – The C1 and C2 (top two bones in the neck) create about half of the heads range of motion, both forward and back as well as side to side.
+The C1 and C2 (top two bones in the neck) create about half of the heads range of motion, both forward and back as well as side to side.
 However, the special shape of these two bones that provides this additional range of motion also subjects them to misalignment.
 Additionally, the C1 balances the 10-12 pounds of the average human head.
 Even the slimmest of misalignments must be compensated for with changes taking place in the soft tissue around the neck and throughout the spine.

 Plainly, there are enough reasons to look at the neck as a possible underlying cause of migraines.
 So where can you turn for precision cervical measurements and corrective adjustments if needed?
 We would like to introduce you to upper cervical chiropractic care.